-Each of the four paragraphs below responds, in its own way, to the guidelines in How to Write a Descriptive Paragraph.
-The writers have selected a belonging that holds special meaning to them, identified that belonging in a clear topic sentence, and then described the subject in detail while explaining its personal significance.
+Each of the five paragraphs below responds, in its own way, to the guidelines in How to Write a Descriptive Paragraph.
+The writers (three of them students, two of them professional authors) have selected a belonging or a place that holds special meaning to them, identified that subject in a clear topic sentence, and then described it in detail while explaining its personal significance.

 In the following paragraph, observe how the writer moves clearly from a description of the head of the clown (in sentences two, three, and four), to the body (sentences five, six, seven, and eight), to the unicycle underneath (sentence nine).
 Notice also how the concluding sentence helps to tie the paragraph together by emphasizing the personal value of this gift.